davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ## Creating a custom dashboard in Datadog

-The steps above used Datadog's Metric Explorer and default dashboards to see some initial metrics.
-Intead of looking at metrics separately, you can create a custom dashboard, combining relevant metrics to help visualize the overall performance of your application and its infrastructure.
+A custom dashboard lets you combine whatever metrics are necessary to help visualize the overall performance of your application and its infrastructure.

 In [your Datadog account](https://app.datadoghq.com), click "Dashboards" in the left-side navigation, then click "New Dashboard."
 Type a title for your dashboard in the "Dashboard Name" field, then click the "New TimeBoard" button.
 (The other option here is to create a ScreenBoard.
 For information on these two types of dashboards, see [this FAQ article](https://help.datadoghq.com/hc/en-us/articles/204580349-What-is-the-difference-between-a-ScreenBoard-and-a-TimeBoard-).)